ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 10. `main` prints "Main got 'Return From A'"
 11. The program exits

+> #### Helpful Info
+> `yield from` is a magical bit of syntax.
+It's actually syntactic sugar for doing a very specific thing: passing yielded values back up the call stack.
+>
+> Here's a quick example:
+> ```py
+> yield from generator_b()
+> ```
+> is functionally identical to:
+> ```py
+> for value in generator_b():
+>     yield value
+> ```
+> Isn't `yield from` so much nicer?

-Ok, everyone got ok?
+Everyone ok?
 Everyone got that?
-No?
-Yeah, it's a lot to process.
-Don't worry about it too much, the only takeaway you need is the idea that a generator is an iterator that can also run code.
+It's a lot to process so don't worry about it too much.
+All you need to takeaway from this is the idea that a generator is an iterator that can also run code.
 Here's a very simple example showing that a generator is just a very complex iterator that runs code in between values:

 [Example 8](example-8-generators-are-iterators.py)
 ```py